 - Plywood was used structurally and as a finish material.

 - Some of the exterior was clad in western red cedar, which weathers to a natural grey.

-Proving that practical can be beautiful, The Dock Building is a simple, functional structure designed to add modest grace to the Royal Vancouver Yacht Club.
-While the facility itself was intended to be used as an everyday, utilitarian building by Club members, architects felt compelled to create a sophisticated design.
-The design team used wood to both honor the industrial heritage of the site and build an affordable yet elegant building, creating a rich environment simply by leaving the wood exposed.
+The Dock Building is a simple, functional structure designed to add a contemporary new look to the Royal Vancouver Yacht Club.
+Inside there are lockers, washrooms, showers and offices for the Harbour Master, along with workshop and storage space.
+While the facility is an everyday, utilitarian building for club members, architects felt it called for an element of sophistication.
+The design team honoured the industrial heritage of the site and built an affordable yet elegant building, creating something with character, simply by leaving the wood grain of plywood and glulam beams and columns exposed.

 A starkly simple, economical form against the sea

 The structure is created from two intersecting wedge forms that mirror each other.
 Large doors open to the shop bays on the waterside, providing access for boats and watercraft.
 On the opposite side, there is a translucent wall, flooding the space with sunlight by day and glowing from the inside at night.
 The design team had a budgetary challenge because more than half the project’s total cost was allocated to concrete pilings and foundation.
 Wood was chosen as an economic material that would enhance the minimalist design.
 The lightweightness of wood also made for ease of installation at the difficult-to-access oceanfront location.
 All materials had to be brought in via boat or by truck on adjacent docks and constructed quickly in the busy marina.